HIV 360° Fellowship Program

 The program is nine months long.
 It begins in April 2017 and concludes in December 2017.

-We define “leadership role” as any position that has managerial responsibility of a team (e.g., staff, volunteers), project, and/or program.
+We define “a managerial leadership role” as any position that has primary responsibility of a team (e.g., staff, volunteers), project, and/or program.
 This includes but is certainly not limited to chief executives, program directors, and project managers.
 Positions that are purely administrative or programmatic are not eligible for the HIV 360° Fellowship Program.

 What does the fellowship program entail?